The most technological shoes out there? May as well be. If you talking about quantity, at least.

 - Speed 600 - caged NRGY beads with propulsion as a good daily trainer;

-- Hybrid Runner - full neutral HYBRID midsole with nice grippy outsole.
+- Hybrid Runner - full neutral HYBRID midsole with a nice grippy outsole.

 - Fun to try on and explore - very different shoe design to other companies;